 The player fielding the pitcher position must stand 35 feet from the back edge of home plate.
 This spot on the field will be known as the “pitchers mound.”
 The player fielding the pitchers position may stand 5 feet to the left or right so their view of the play is not obstructed by the coach pitcher.

 Infielders should be encouraged to play their own positions.
 E.g. Pitchers may tag out batters running to first however throwing the ball to first should be encouraged.

 Infielders must start their defensive position within 5 feet of the baseline in which they are playing which is a modification of LL Rule 4.03(c).

 An outfielder cannot make an unassisted out in the infield.
 The outfielder must throw the ball to an infielder who must make the play.

 Catcher (not the pitcher) will take all throws to the plate (except when catcher is chasing down a ball).
 Coaches are encouraged to start teaching Catchers the various tasks of their position.

-COVID-19 VARIATION: MCLL may elect to not use catchers at the Coach Pitch Level for the Spring and Fall 2021 seasons.
+COVID-19 VARIATION (Applicable Fall 2021): There will be no catchers for the Fall 2021 season.
 In such an instance all plays at home plate will be considered a “force out” so long as a runner that is on third base is more than 2/3rds of the way down the third baseline.
 In such an instance, a defensive player will only need to touch home plate.
 A runner may still be tagged out.

 No infield fly rule.